caio-ishikawa/tiny_reddit/README.md

 4. Add ability to upvote/downvote both comments and posts.
 5. Optimize.
 6. Add command to load more posts/comments.
+7. Add ability to read posts.
+8. Figure out how to implement images.

 ## BUGS/UNINTENTIONAL FEATURES:
 ~~1.
 Comments only work for the rust subreddit currently.~~ fixed